 The agency tested three commercial mobile proxy providers over a 6-week pilot.
 Evaluation criteria:

-• Real carrier IP verification.
-IPs had to register under real mobile carrier ASNs (T-Mobile, Vodafone, Telekom), not datacenter IPs masquerading as mobile.
+- Real mobile network IP verification.
+IPs had to be genuine 5G/4G mobile network IPs, not datacenter IPs masquerading as mobile.

-• Carrier diversity per country.
-Ability to spread 40 accounts across 5+ German carriers instead of concentrating on one ASN.
+- Mobile IP diversity per country.
+Ability to spread 40 accounts across a wide range of distinct German mobile IPs instead of concentrating on a narrow range.

-Databay's 800K+ mobile IPs across 77+ carriers, combined with per-session and per-account session-id support up to 120 minutes, cleared the technical bar.
+Databay's 800K+ real 5G/4G mobile IPs across 155+ countries, combined with per-session and per-account session-id support up to 120 minutes, cleared the technical bar.
 The agency moved 10 lower-stakes accounts onto Databay mobile proxies for the pilot.

 The Implementation